Wadaad's writing

-Wadaad's writing (كتابة وداد) is the non-standardized adaption of the Arabic script to write the Somali language.
+Wadaad's writing (كتابة وداد) is a non-standardized adaption of the Arabic script to write the Somali language.
 Originally, it referred to a non-grammatical Arabic featuring some words from the Somali language, with the proportion of Somali vocabulary varying depending on the context.
 The Somalis were among the first people in Africa to embrace Islam.
 Alongside standard Arabic, Wadaad's writing was used by Somali religious men (Wadaado) to record xeer (customary law) petitions and to write qasidas.
 It was also used by merchants for business purposes and letter writing.